Landscape Correspondence of Empirical and Population Risks in the Eigendecomposition Problem: Main Results

 By taking expectation of $f(\X)$ with respect to the random measure used to obtain $\Y$, one often has $g(\X) = \EEE f(\X)$ \SLb{due to the fact that $\M = \EEE \Y$}.
 Namely, the population risk~\eqref{eqn:def_pr} is the expectation of the above empirical risk.

 According to~\cite[Theorem 2.1, Corollary 2.1]{li2019landscape}, we can utilize Theorem~\ref{thm:main} above to build a connection between the critical points of the empirical risk~\eqref{eqn:def_er} and the population risk~\eqref{eqn:def_pr}.
-We summarize this result in the following corollary. \begin{Corollary} Denote $\DD$ as a maximal connected and compact subset of the set $\{\X\in\St(N,r): \|\text{{\em grad}}~g(\X)\|_F \leq\epsilon\}$ with a $\CC^2$ boundary $\partial \DD$.\footnote{According to the proof of \cite[Theorem 2.1]{li2019landscape}, $\{\mathbf{X}\in \St(N,r):\|\text{grad}~ g(\mathbf{X})\|_F \leq \epsilon\}$ can be partitioned into disjoint connected compact components with each containing at most one local minimum.
+We summarize this result in the following corollary. \SLbb{Note that this corollary can be viewed as a direct result obtained by applying the more general theory in \cite[Theorem 2.1, Corollary 2.1]{li2019landscape} to our specific eigendecomposition problem.} \begin{Corollary} Denote $\DD$ as a maximal connected and compact subset of the set $\{\X\in\St(N,r): \|\text{{\em grad}}~g(\X)\|_F \leq\epsilon\}$ with a $\CC^2$ boundary $\partial \DD$.\footnote{According to the proof of \cite[Theorem 2.1]{li2019landscape}, $\{\mathbf{X}\in \St(N,r):\|\text{grad}~ g(\mathbf{X})\|_F \leq \epsilon\}$ can be partitioned into disjoint connected compact components with each containing at most one local minimum.
 Here, $\mathcal{D}$ is one such component, so we can guarantee the connectedness and smoothness of the boundary for $\mathcal{D}$.} Under the same assumptions used in Theorem~\ref{thm:main} and $g(\X) = \EEE f(\X)$, if the Riemannian gradient and Hessian of the population risk~\eqref{eqn:def_pr} and empirical risk~\eqref{eqn:def_er} satisfy\footnote{As introduced in Section~\ref{sec:appl}, these assumptions are satisfied with high probability for suitable choices of $\epsilon$ and $\eta$. }